What schools are part of the West Madison Area Mountain Bike Teams?

-The races schedule does change from year to year.
-In the last few years we have raced in Waukesha, Eau Claire, Mt.
+The race schedule changes from year to year.
+In the last few year, we have raced in Waukesha, Eau Claire, Mt.
 Morris and Wausau.
-Our State Final is held at Trek Trails in Waterloo, WI.
+Our State Final is always held at Trek Trails in Waterloo, WI.

 Absolutely!
-We have many humans who help at practice or take on a volunteer roles with the team.
-We are also looking for sustaining financial backers to help with scholarships so money isn’t a barrier to riding or being on the team.
+We have many people who help at practice or take on volunteer roles with the team.
+We are also looking for sustaining financial backers to help with scholarships, so that money isn’t a barrier to riding or being on the team.
 Contact us for more information!

 How can I contact a coach?